CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```
 Addition, subtraction, multiplication, and division operations work as expected.
 The modulus operator (%) is also available.
 It divides the left side operand by the right side operand and returns the remainder.
 The floor division operator (//) divides both operands and rounds down the result.
 The double * is just an easy way to provide exponents to Python.

-Values are assigned using the equal sign “=”, in fact, objects are bound to names (the equality testing is done using two equal signs “==”).
-It is also possible use the += and -= operators on many datatypes, strings included.
+Values are assigned using the equal sign “=”, in fact, objects are bound to names (the equality testing is performed using two equal signs “==”).
+It is also possible to use the += and -= operators on many datatypes, strings included.
 You can also use multiple variables and swap variables in one line.
-It doesn’t violate variable typing because values aren’t actually being assigned, but new objects are bound to the old names.
+It does not violate variable typing because values are not actually being assigned, but new objects are bound to the old names.

 ```
 >>> IntegerVar = 10